 Ask God to give you His heart toward your wife.
-Ask Him for the grace to press in and wor these principles you are learning about tending to your wife and meeting her companio needs.
-Using the space below, make today the beginning of your commitment to work or until God takes you to be with Him in heaven.
+Ask Him for the grace to press in and work out these principles you are learning about tending to your wife and meeting her companionship needs.
+Using the space below, make today the beginning of your commitment to work on this until God takes you to be with Him in heaven.